CieNTi/serial_port_plotter/README.md

 ### Info

+- Built with QT 5.11.1
 - QT libraries updated and new plot features implemented
 - Beginning of version 1.3

 ### Added

 - COM port refresh button to update the list
-- Channel visibility control added
+- Channel visibility control added to turn off unwanted channel
-- qDarkStyle updated
-- qCustomplot updated
-- Autoscale button for Y axis
+- Autoscale button for Y axis will autoscale to the highest value + 10%
 - Save to CSV support

+### Changed

+- qDarkStyle updated to 2.5.4
+- qCustomplot updated 2.0.1

+### Bugfix

+- Axis rename dialog gets focus when popup occurs

 ## [1.2.2] - 2018-07-26